-This is the final article in our series on Programming Languages to Learn in 2020.
+This is the final article in our series on Programming Languages to Learn.
 We started with discussing the classics and what beginners should learn, before diving into Niche Programming languages.
 Now, we’ll discuss the up and coming coding languages - that should be learned after you’ve mastered the classics - and which languages will be popular this year.

 With Android gradually gaining momentum in the smartphone market, Kotlin is growing in popularity among both front-end and back-end developers.
 Running on the Java virtual machine, it is supported by Google and appreciated for its clear and short syntax.
 Pinterest moved from Java to Kotlin even before Google announced its support of the latter.
 Coursera and Trello, among other apps, also use this language.